ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

     # Or you could use Jinja2 to attach the AWS profile from the environment variable.
     aws_profile: "{{ lookup('env', 'AWS_PROFILE') | default('dev-profile', true) }}"

     # This sets the region.
+If empty (the default) default this will include all regions, except possibly
+    # restricted ones like us-gov-west-1 and cn-north-1.
     regions:
     - us-east-1